kos26/CrimeAnalysis/README.md

 ## CONCLUSION
 [Conclusion]
- The primary aim of this project was to classify educational tweets and determine whether the tweets will help us to identify reopening of educational institution during the covid19.
-By applying Feature engineering on text data to vectorize them using TDF-IDF vectorizer and suitable classifier models such as 'Naive-Bayes', 'Logistic regression' 'Decision-tree',and 'Random Forest' the project aimed to detect the mode of learning institutions are opting.
+<br>The primary aim of this project was to classify educational tweets and determine whether the tweets will help us to identify reopening of educational institution during the covid19.
+By applying Feature engineering on text data to vectorize them using TDF-IDF vectorizer and suitable classifier models such as 'Naive-Bayes', 'Logistic regression' 'Decision-tree',and 'Random Forest' the project aimed to detect the mode of learning institutions are opting.<br><br>

-Apart from Feature engineering and Classification, suitable Model evaluation and tuning like 'accuracy', 'recall', 'precision' and 'f1 score' metrics were calculated on `full_text` which can be seen in the table
+Apart from Feature engineering and Classification, suitable Model evaluation and tuning like 'accuracy', 'recall', 'precision' and 'f1 score' metrics were calculated on `full_text` which can be seen in the table<br>

 |                     | accuracy 	|   recall 	| precision 	|       f1 	|      auc 	|